dansmyers/SystemsSoftwarePrinciples/Labs/1-RegEx.md

 ```

 This command will install a large list of patriotic American words into the directory `/usr/share/dict`.
 Other less patriotic wordlists
 are also available.
-You can run `sudo apt-get install
-wordlist` to see a list of all the options.
+You can run `sudo apt-get install wordlist` to see a list of all the options.

-Questions: what does the `sudo` command do?
-What about `apt-get install`?
+Question: what does the `sudo` command do?

 ### Searching for a substring